polarsorg/polars/README.md

 * CMake installation (WIP)
 * Developed and tested on macos primarily but should support linux distros
 * Benefits from Accellerate on osx and ios through underlying library
-* Benefits from other BLAS acceleration on linux and android through underlying library
 * Good unit test coverage
 * Alpha release - expect breaking changes in the near future, but will settle down quickly as we are following pandas.